eknud/ONETr/README.md

 ONETr
 =====

-ONETr is a package for R that facilitates interaction with the <a href="www.onetonline.org" target="_blank">O*NET</a> API.
-The functions can perform searches of the occupational data based on keywords or O*NET-SOC codes, and parse the XML output into a <code>list</code> object.
+ONETr is a package for R that facilitates interaction with the <a href="http://www.onetonline.org/" target="_blank">O\*NET</a> API.
+The functions can perform searches of the occupational data based on keywords or O\*NET-SOC codes, and parse the XML output into a <code>list</code> object.
 Then, individual functions can extract specific data as desired (see ONETr manual for more information).

 Using ONETr
 -----------